usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/CompareWithOtherParadigms/CompareWithOtherParadigms.md

+---
-# Comparison with other Paradigms
+title: Comparison with other Paradigms
+---

 .Synopsis
 Rascal compared with the imperative, object-oriented and algebraic paradigms